Are you looking for the best autobiography books? I’ve got you covered.

 This book describes how she left everything behind her to embark on a journey to find herself.
 She had fun in Italy, devoted herself spiritually in India, and balanced pleasure and divine transcendence in Indonesia.

-What’s in it for you: A memoir to inspire you to find your best self.
+What’s in it for you: A autobiography book to inspire you to find your best self.

 Benjamin wrote his biography between 1771 and 1790.
 Detailing his rise from obscurity to widespread fame, this book is one of the most influential autobiographies ever written.

-What’s in it for you: A biography of one of the most successful and influential men in history.
+What’s in it for you: An autobiography of one of the most successful and influential men in history.

 Nelson Mandela was a vital force who fought against racial oppression in South Africa.